jigoshop/jigoshop/readme.txt

 4. Standard customer checkout screen

 == Changelog ==
 = 1.2.2 - 2012-04-10 =
+* New: Danish translations
 * Fix: When tax was included in catalogue price and the quantity of the product increased, the product price only reflected one of the items rather than the quantity selected.
 * Fix: Calculable shipping which caused errors on plugins such as UPS, etc.